 Fire kills more than 30 animals at zoo in western Germany

 "People reported seeing those sky lanterns flying at low altitude near the zoo and then it started burning," Hoppmann said.
-Police and firefighters received the first emergency calls at 12:38 a.m (local time).
+Police and firefighters received the first emergency calls at 12:38 a.m.

 The zoo near the Dutch border said that the entire ape house burned down and more than 30 animals, including five orangutans, two gorillas, a chimpanzee and several monkeys, as well as fruit bats and birds, were killed.
 Only two chimpanzees could be rescued from the flames by firefighters.
 They suffered burns but are in stable condition, zoo director Wolfgang Dressen said.